 We designed our performance framework to discourage risk taking outside of our risk appetite.
-Our feedback cycle includes formal appraisals, identifying areas for personal improvement and development, and performance management.
-Feedback should cover measurable performance and behaviours including operating within our risk appetite.
+We have an annual, holistic performance cycle which includes goal setting, personal development plans and a 360 degree performance assessment, with a 6-month performance check-in.
+Feedback covers measurable performance and behaviours including operating within our risk appetite.